-In most respects, the Chinese negotiating style for big-ticket items has changed little over the past twenty years or so.
+The Negotiation Experts tell graduates of Sales Training in Denver that in most respects, the Chinese negotiating style for big-ticket items has changed little over the past twenty years or so.
 Vendors still go to China and submit to the pressures of intense sales negotiation bargaining, while the good guy/bad guy routine remains a training tool of intimidation.
 Although Glazer saw through the sales training tactic, it could still be the undoing of less-experienced foreign sales negotiators.

 Glazer’s suspicion that Auger-Aiso was the preferred supplier from the beginning is plausible.
 Consider the case in chapter 3 of my book, involving the Japanese packaging printing press manufacturer Kumi-Chantdung, in which the successful sales vendor turned out to be the initially preferred supplier.
 The clever Mitra was able to intuit that his company was preferred, and so gained the upper hand.
-One can only wonder whether, had Glazer guessed that Auger-Aiso was the preferred vendor, he would have been less willing to drop his reservation sales price toward the end of the negotiation.
+One can only wonder whether had Glazer guessed that Auger-Aiso was the preferred vendor, he would have been less willing to drop his reservation sales price toward the end of the negotiation.

-No mention is made of socialising or banqueting because more than one sales negotiation team was competing, as in another chapter 3 study of my book — which the present case most resembles—involving Benjamin, who was invited to submit a sales negotiation proposal for a huge Guangdong brewery.
+No mention is made of socializing or banqueting because more than one sales negotiation team was competing, as in another chapter 3 study of my book — which the present case most resembles—involving Benjamin, who was invited to submit a sales negotiation proposal for a huge Guangdong brewery.

 It is also interesting to note that, compared with the Benjamin case, this case places less emphasis on the technical package and specifications, including installation, training and engineering support.
 This may be because, over the years since 1985, the Chinese have become more sophisticated in terms of quality requirements, whereas in the past price was the dominant factor, and its reduction the best way of giving face.
 In the 1980s and 1990s, the Chinese bought a great deal of technology that could not be applied and machinery that was inoperable without further training.
-From this the Chinese learned how to get the best package at the best negotiated sales price.
+From this, the Chinese learned how to get the best package at the best negotiated sales price.

 This negotiation case study appears in Dr Bob March’s excellent book ‘The Chinese Negotiator‘ and is republished with his kind permission.